Egypt denies suspending British flights into Sharm al-Sheikh

 "The British airline wants to schedule 18 flights at the same time and wants to transport British passengers from Sharm al-Sheikh without their luggage, which we would have to transport later," Minister of Civil Aviation Hossam Kamal said.

 "This constitutes a huge burden on the airport because its capacity does not allow for that.
-We have asked them to organise eight flights only and one plane will transport luggage."
+We have asked them to organize eight flights only and one plane will transport luggage."

 British ambassador to Egypt John Casson echoed Kamal's comments about the scale of the operation and said progress was being made in transporting tourists back.